Four Seasons: Variations in American Vitalist Film Comedy

 As audience, we choose considerably more than to be at the theater.
 Someone who comes to the theater committed to not being impressed or moved by the production will almost certainly succeed.
 He or she can simply assume a sour expression, sit in the back, and tune out the production in favor of the most depressing contemplations available from practical life.
 For that matter, in the back row one could probably just read the newspaper.

 Third, while we allow a play or film great latitude to direct our thoughts and feelings on a momentary basis throughout play or film, it is not this momentary power which we are investigating.
-The momentary power eventually results in some over-all power of the play as a whole.
-And it is this over-all power that we refer to as the play’s dynamic.
-The dynamic cannot be known, in other words, until we have experienced the vicissitudes of thought and feeling called up by the play moment by moment through every act and scene.
+The momentary power eventually results in some over-all power of the dramatic work as a whole.
+And it is this over-all power that we refer to as the work’s dynamic.
+The dynamic cannot be known, in other words, until we have experienced the vicissitudes of thought and feeling called up by the play or film moment by moment through every act and scene.

 This seems cogent enough, but a practical definition of dynamis requires more.
 Just when do we experience this dynamic?
 Is it the moment the play ends as we clap for the performers?
-Is it as we walk to our car parked several blocks from the theater, or is it when we are momentarily distracted to pay the fee at the parking ramp?
+Is it as we walk to our car parked several blocks from the theater (or to the bathroom, if we watched at home), or is it when we are momentarily distracted to pay the fee at the parking ramp?
 Is it possibly on the drive home when we try to explain to our spouse or other companion what we feel?
 Is it on reflection a week later after Sunday dinner?
 Or is it on rereading the play, contemplating thereon, and finally on sitting down to write a scholarly definitive essay?
 Which reflective feeling counts as the dynamic of the play or film?

 Clearly, there can be significant differences in dynamic as perceived at different distances from performance.
 These differences are even more complex for “The Great Plays,” The Sound of Music, for example, which we have been viewing over and over again, perhaps as part of a seasonal tradition, throughout our lives.